 93. Section 3.2 - Identification of Types of Interconnection Services - Section 3.2 of the NOPR LGIP stated that, when the Interconnection Customer submits its Interconnection Request, it must identify the type of Interconnection Service it desires.
 The Final Rule provides for two service products: (1) Energy Resource Interconnection Service, which is a basic or minimal interconnection service, and (2) Network Resource Interconnection Service, which is a more flexible and comprehensive service.
-However, any Interconnection Customer requesting Network Resource Interconnection Service may request that it also be studied for the less comprehensive Energy Resource Interconnection Service up to the point when an Interconnection Facility Study Agreement is executed.
+However, any Interconnection Customer requesting Network Resource Interconnection Service up to the point when an Interconnection Facility Study Agreement is executed.
 Comments and conclusions relating to Section 3.2 of the NOPR LGIP are discussed in Part II.C.2 (Interconnection Products and Scope of Service).

-94. Section 3.3.1 - Initiating an Interconnection Request - According to NOPR LGIP Section 3.3.1, in order to initiate an Interconnection Request, the Interconnection Customer would be required to submit a \$10,000 deposit, a completed Interconnection Request, and either a demonstration of Site Control (e.g., securing land rights, air permit, etc.) or an additional deposit of \$10,000, with the deposits applied toward any required
+94. Section 3.3.1 - Initiating an Interconnection Request - According to NOPR LGIP Section 3.3.1, in order to initiate an Interconnection Request, the Interconnection Customer would be required to submit a \$10,000 deposit, a completed Interconnection Request, and either a demonstration of Site Control (e.g., securing land rights, air permit, etc.) or an additional deposit of \$10,000, with the deposits applied toward any required Interconnection Studies.

-Interconnection Studies.
 The latter deposit would be refundable only if the Interconnection Customer demonstrates Site Control within the time period specified in the proposed LGIP Section 3.3.3.